dehaenw/lacan/README.md

 print(info["bad_bonds"])
 ```

 which will output a dictionary with an entry for every bond in the molecule.
-These
+Currently the filter is binary, so the score is 1 if the molecule passes the filter and 0 if it doesn't.
+The problem bonds output
 follow rdkit bond numbering which means we can visualize problem bonds in our
 molecules easily as follows: